-I am Professor of Public Policy at the Hertie School of Governance in Berlin and was between 2009 and 2012 Senior Visiting Fellow at the European Institute of the London School of Economics.
+I am the Academic Director of the Institute of Economic and Social Research (WSI) of the Hans Boeckler Foundation and Professor of Public Policy at the Hertie School of Governance in Berlin (on leave).
 I am also faculty member of the Berlin Graduate School for Transnational Studies.
 You find me here on twitter and here on facebook.

 On the Hertie Blog: "Europe, let's take a moment to reflect!".
 June 24th 2016.